fabiangunzinger/foodpicker/README.md

 # Food picker

-To create new output, run:
+To create the list of foods for the week, run:

 ``
 uv run python -m foodpicker/main.py
 ``

-Food categories
+To add a new food to the database, edit:

+``
+foodpicker/data/foods.csv
+``